 But the single-minded focus by many on pesticides ignores that we live in a world of trade-offs and producing the most food on the least amount of land, with the least amount of water, the least amount of erosion, the least amount of fertilizer runoff, and the least amount of greenhouse gases is a larger, more important set of goals.
 Those goals can often best be advanced through smart use of some fairly non-toxic tools.

-A version of this story was originally published at the GLP in April 2015
+A version of this story was originally published at the Genetic Literacy Project in April 2015

 [Please consider supporting Food and Farm Discussion Lab with an ongoing contribution of $1, $2, $3, $5 or $10 a month on Patreon.
 Or make a one time donation via PayPal. ]